postmodern/spidr/README.txt

   * Every visited URL.
   * Every visited URL that matches a specified pattern.
   * Every URL that failed to be visited.
+* Pause and continue spidering.
+* Restore the spidering queue and history from a previous session.
 * Custom User-Agent strings.
 * Custom proxy settings.